Data Tests¶

 Running sayn test

-through the CLI will execute the standard and custom tests for a given project.
+through the CLI will execute all and only the standard and custom tests for a given project.

 All CLI usage for tasks applies to tests as well, with the major difference being that tests don't make use of a DAG to determine the order of execution (so attempting to execute tests on parents of children of a task is not supported).